 The point: We want to avoid Pain by moving towards attaining Joy.
-The two twin targets that controls our lives.
+The two twin targets that control our lives.

 The fourth step on the motivation ladder is identified motivation – your motivation here goes from being controlled by something external to being controlled by something internal.
 Now you run because your identity as a well-trained person is connected with running.